 Exhibitions and programs at NSU Art Museum Fort Lauderdale are made possible in part by a challenge grant from the David and Francie Horvitz Family Foundation.
 Funding is also provided by the City of Fort Lauderdale, AutoNation, Community Foundation of Broward, the Broward County Board of County Commissioners as recommended by the Broward Cultural Council and Greater Fort Lauderdale Convention & Visitors Bureau, the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture.
 NSU Art Museum Fort Lauderdale is accredited by the American Association of Museums.

 About the Community Foundation of Broward:

 Founded in 1984, the Community Foundation of Broward helps families, individuals and organizations create personalized charitable Funds that deliver game-changing philanthropic impact.
 479 charitable Funds represent more than $200 million in assets, distributing $131 million in grants over the past 36 years.
 The Community Foundation provides bold leadership on community solutions and fosters philanthropy that connects people who care with causes that matter.
-The Foundation empowers visionaries, innovators and doers to create the change they want to see in the community – and to BE BOLD. www.cfbroward.org
+The Foundation empowers visionaries, innovators and doers to create the change they want to see in the community. www.cfbroward.org